sekyungna/NYC_Taxi/README.md

 ### Extract Latitude & Longitude from the Location CSV File
-Geocode is used for extracting latitude & longitude data from the zone.csv.
+At first, I used Geocode for extracting latitude & longitude data from the zone.csv.
+Script:

 ### Qlik Sense Dashboard